MASS-RAG: Multi-Agent Synthesis Retrieval-Augmented Generation¶

 Loss & Training¶

-MASS-RAG is a training-free framework.
-All agents share the same LLM backbone (Llama-3-8B and Llama-2-7B/13B in experiments) and are differentiated solely through role prompts.
+A training-free framework where all agents share the same LLM backbone (Llama-3-8B and Llama-2-7B/13B are used in experiments).
+Differentiation is achieved solely through role prompting, involving no parameter updates.

 Key Experimental Results¶